Apr 8, 2019

 - They were injured while and/or as a result of committing a crime.

 - Their injuries resulted from engaging in behavior that violated their employer’s guidelines and safety regulations.

 - Any type of “willful misconduct” caused the injury.

 All workers’ compensation claims are decided on a case-by-case basis, and the specific circumstances for a claim could lead to exceptions to these rules.
 A universal truth in the realm of workers’ compensation claims is to speak with an attorney about your situation.
-The Law Offices of Nathaniel F. Hansford, LLC team can evaluate your case and craft a strategy for proceeding.
+Hansford McDaniel LLC team can evaluate your case and craft a strategy for proceeding.

 Call (770) 741-2825 or send us a message to request your free initial consultation.
 We speak Spanish, Bosnian, Croatian, and Serbian!